ovp31631621/A02/README.md

 Step 2: Set Up Git in WebStorm

     Install Git from the official Git website.
-    Open WebStorm and navigate to File > Settings.
-    Go to Version Control > Git.
+    Open WebStorm and go to File > Settings > Version Control > Git.
     Verify or specify the path to the Git executable.
     Click "Apply" and then "OK".